rezazarchi/FaraNews/README.md

-# MetaMovie
+# Fara News

-MetaMovie is an Android application developed as part of a job interview task.
+Fara News is an Android application developed as part of a job interview task.
 The app allows users to explore and search movie collections.

 ## Features